aidenlab/3d-dna/README.md

 The pipeline generates a number of files.
 The types of files are listed below.
 The main outputs are the fasta files annotated as “FINAL” which contains the output scaffolds.

 a) 	.fasta files
-- 	“FINAL” – chromosome-length scaffolds, small and tiny scaffolds;
+- 	“FINAL” – chromosome-length scaffolds;
-- 	“final” – Input with all the misjoin correction introduced;
+- 	“final” – input with all the misjoin correction introduced;

 b) 	.hic files
+-	"FINAL" - after the addition of gaps to the chromosome-length assembly (built on request with --build-gapped-map option);
 -   	"final" - after sealing stage;
 - 	“polished” – after polishing stage;
 - 	“resolved” – after editing and scaffolding;
 - 	[0123…] – correspond to the assembly at individual editing iterations;